Ichaelus/Github-Classifier/Documentation/Installation Manual.md

 ## And what about the Backend?

 We had many thoughts about running the backend locally as well or not.
-This would imply running two localhosts (Apache with PHP and Bottle with Python) synchronously as well as a local MySQL database - all that leads to many irrelevant and OS-restricted dependencies.
+This would imply running two localhosts (Apache with PHP and Bottle with Python) synchronously as well as a local MySQL database - all that leads to many irrelevant and _OS-restricted_ dependencies.

-Therefore we decided to rely on the remote server even in the final submission, while providing you both the running source code (located in the folder `/Backend/`) and full access to the server and its database.
+Therefore we decided to rely on the remote server even in the final submission, while providing you both the source code running on the machine (located in the submission folder `/Backend/`) and full access to the server and its database.

 ```
 Accessible via PuTTY on SSH port 7822